nestauk/ds-cookiecutter/docs/quickstart.md

 _**Prerequisite**: If this is your first time setting up a cookiecutter project you need to install it from https://pypi.org/project/cookiecutter.
 You can do this in the terminal on macOS with `brew install cookiecutter`._

-### 1. Request repository setup

-First things first, you need a repo created for you.
-From the [tech support website](https://nestagroup.atlassian.net/servicedesk/customer/portals), go to _Ask Nesta Technology_, _Request Forms_, then _Request GitHub repository_.
-You will need to provide a _project name_, _repo name_, whether _public/private_, _github teams involved_, _team leading the project_, _short and long description of the project_.
-An empty repo will automatically be set up for you within a few minutes: https://github.com/nestauk/your_repo_name.
-Your team should have admin access on the repository.

-### 2. Set up your project locally
+### 1. Set up your project locally

-It is important that you _do not clone the repo yet!_ Instead, open the terminal and `cd` to a folder where you eventually want your repo to be, then run the cookiecutter:
+Open the terminal and `cd` to a folder where you eventually want your repo to be, then run the cookiecutter:

 ```bash
 cookiecutter https://github.com/nestauk/ds-cookiecutter